301E Johnson Chapel

 Courses in Spring 2015

 Krupa Shandilya is Assistant Professor of Sexuality, Women's and Gender Studies at Amherst College.
-Her book manuscript Intimate Relations: Social Reform and the Late Nineteenth Century South Asian Novel engages in a comparative analysis in two South Asian literary traditions, namely Bengali and Urdu.
+Her monograph Intimate Relations: Social Reform and the Late Nineteenth Century South Asian Novel (forthcoming, FlashPoints, Northwestern University Press) engages in a comparative analysis in two South Asian literary traditions, namely Bengali and Urdu.
 Her book argues that both literary traditions resolve the "women's question" or the reform of marginal female subjects such as widows and courtesans through surprisingly similar notions of reform and literary narrative techniques.

-She has also published a translation of Urdu novelist M.H.
-Ruswa's novella The Madness of Waiting (Zubaan/University of Chicago Press 2013; co-translator with Taimoor Shahid).
-Her third book project, Lust and Longing in Bollywood Cinema: Urdu Poetry and Romantic Modernities, focuses on the influence of the romantic and political registers of Urdu poetry in contemporary Bollywood cinema.
+She has also published a translation of and written a critical introduction to Urdu novelist M.H.
+Ruswa's novella The Madness of Waiting (Zubaan/University of Chicago Press, 2013; with Taimoor Shahid).
+Her third book project, The Poetics of Revolution: The Progressive Writers' Association and Contemporary Bombay Cinema, focuses on the influence of the romantic and political registers of Urdu poetry and literature in contemporary Bollywood cinema.

-Her research and teaching interests include postcolonial literature and theory, feminist theory, South Asian literature and cinema.
+Her research and teaching interests include Hindi and Urdu literature and poetry, Bengali literature, postcolonial theory, feminist theory, and South Asian cinema.
 Her work has appeared in New Cinemas, Postcolonial Text, Gender and History and South Asian Popular Culture.